 Send requests to REST endpoints to get data or post updates.

-An optional step that can be used to indicate where a workflow starts and ends.
+An optional step that can be used to indicate where a workflow diagram starts and ends.

 Collect, view, and edit ArcGIS Survey123 surveys.

-Allow the person running a job to update the job's extended properties.
+Allow the user running a job to update the job's extended properties.